About Us

 In October 2018, this article came out in Gal Dem, asking where all the women of colour were at Ride London.
 Jenni Gwiazdowski (director of the London Bike Kitchen), and Jools Walker (aka @LadyVelo) decided it was high time to start up some sort of a group.
 We didn’t know what it would be like, we didn’t know what people would want, we didn’t have an agenda.
 We just had an inkling that there were other people out there like us, who were tired of being the odd one out.

-A blessing in disguise, the Coronavirus forced us to take our work online - this meant that we could expand our group to welcome anyone in the country.
+A blessing in disguise, the coronavirus forced us to take our work online—this meant that we could expand our group to welcome anyone in the country.
 When the BLM movement was galvanised after the murders of Ahmaud Arbery, Breonna Taylor, and George Floyd, our group felt that we could do (and be) more than just be a casual social space.
-We had become a support group in more ways than one - politically, socially, emotionally.
-And so in November 2020, we became a registered charity and changed our name: The Women of Colour Cycling Collective.
+We had become a support group in more ways than one—politically, socially, emotionally.
+And so in November 2020, we became a registered charity and changed our name and became the Women of Colour Cycling Collective.

 How it’s going…

-We have an active Discord server and a private Facebook group - you can join either or both.
+We have an active WhatsApp community and a private Facebook group—you can join either or both.
 It’s a space to share our experiences, hatch plans, and reduce the isolation and lack of visibility that some of us feel out on our bikes.
 You are welcome to get stuck in, or just sit back and watch.

-This group is for any woman of colour that rides a bike or is thinking about riding a bike - from roadies, to leisure riders to newbies.
-It doesn't matter what gear or bike you have, or what kind of riding you do - it's a space for you.
+This group is for any woman of colour that rides a bike or is thinking about riding a bike—from roadies, to leisure riders, commuters and newbies.
+It doesn't matter what gear or bike you have, or what kind of riding you do—we have room for you.

-We want this to be a safe and welcoming space for all women of colour to discuss their experiences of riding a bike.
+We want this to be a safe and welcoming space for all women of colour to discuss their experiences of riding bikes.
 We welcome all self-defining women of colour including trans women and non-binary people, and women from multi-ethnic backgrounds.
-Please complete this form in order to access the group https://forms.gle/JK3RGLTDPisqiVri9
+Please complete this form in order to access the group.

 Membership is free.